The NBPA's First Mental Health Director Has an Ambitious Plan for the Future

 The context of gender also has an effect, Parham notes.
 "Men in society are invited to pack everything up and tough it up.
 Be a man, be tall," he says.
 "That's code for 'keep everything packed inside.'"

-In other words, a player who is nailing three-point shots in high-pressure games may be doing so in spite of trauma.
+This was one of the difficulties for Love before he found professional help for his panic attacks: Just because a player can nail three-point shots in high-pressure games doesn't mean they are not doing so in spite of significant trauma.

-It feels like an obvious point, but it inverts the thinking to most players likely benefitting from treatment or therapy rather than just a handful who may be publicly disclosing their battles.
+It feels like an obvious point, but it inverts the thinking that most players could likely benefit from treatment or therapy rather than just a handful who may be publicly disclosing their battles.
+Just because a player is successful doesn't mean he is immune to a mental health challenge.
 There can be "a cost involved in embracing the game, embracing the culture of sport, learning about yourself, discovering your talents and genius as a baller," he says.
 "All of that is quite alluring, but the price of the ticket is to keep a lot of those things packed."

 He sees psychological well-being as a road to empowerment.